 Marine scientists studying the effects of the BP disaster are seeing some strange — and troubling — phenomena.

 Fish and other wildlife are fleeing the oil out in the Gulf and clustering in cleaner waters along the coast.
 But that is not the hopeful sign it might appear to be, researchers say.

 The animals' presence close to shore means their usual habitat is badly polluted, and the crowding could result in mass die-offs as fish run out of oxygen.
 Also, the animals could easily get devoured by predators.

-sea animals crowd into shallow water in an attempt to escape pollution, they can quickly use up all available oxygen.
+Tragically, when sea animals crowd into shallow water in an attempt to escape pollution, they can quickly use up all available oxygen.